arniebradfo/xd-plugin-repeat-grid-text-editor/README.md

-# xd-plugin-repeat-grid-tabber
+# xd-plugin-repeat-grid-text-editor
-Quickly tab through and edit text in a repeat grid in Adobe XD
+Quickly edit text in Repeat Grids in Adobe XD

 ## Getting started
 - `yarn start` to run the repo in dev watch mode